 The Tax Audit Becomes the Risk Model

 AI in tax enforcement does not need to decide the law to change the state.
-It changes who receives attention, paperwork, suspicion, and the burden of proof.
+It changes who receives attention, paperwork, suspicion, and the burden of proof, often before the taxpayer knows there is a machine-shaped decision to contest.

 The State Learns to Select